About King Mojo Records

 one single on all trade publication's Top 100 singles charts.

-Drugs were an important part of the 70's music scene, in the recording studio, in the
+Drugs were an important part of the 70's music culture, in the recording studio, in the

 office and in our social life, it was as essential as gin to a martini.
 Everyone did